 A: If you have questions relating to the mechanics of the Distribution of SpinCo common shares, you should contact the distribution agent:

-American Stock Transfer & Trust Company, LLC, at (800) 937-5449.
+American Stock Transfer & Trust Company, LLC, 6201 15th Ave, Brooklyn, NY 11219.
+Telephone: (800) 937-5449.
+Corporate website: www.astfinancial.com

-Before the Distribution, if you have questions relating to the Distribution, you should contact:
+If you have any other questions relating to the Distribution or SpinCo, you should contact: